 Wildflower and grass meadows also provide habitats for beneficial insects and grassland birds.

 More broadly, the presence of meadows can enhance the relationship between cropland and the surrounding environment and improve agriculture production.

 Over the course of the trials, the research team will record management actions such as mowing, and will periodically measure the conditions of the soil.
 Plants will be evaluated to see which species thrive and which struggle in certain conditions, and the presence of insects will be monitored to determine which seed mix attracts the most pollinators and pest predators.

 Avian activity will also be looked at by the team.
 With proper management, larger grow outs of these native meadows can create the proper structure for nesting by grassland breeding birds whose numbers are in decline.
-These includes the Eastern Meadowlark, the Bobolink, and the Grasshopper Sparrow.
+These include the Eastern Meadowlark, Bobolink, and Grasshopper Sparrow.
 In addition, a planted native meadow can provide habitat to birds during migration and a winter home for protected species such as Northern Harrier and Short-eared Owl.

 For the latest report on the Native Meadow Trial click here.